Patriot (Marvel Comics): Powers and abilities

 While secretly using his specially concocted MGH formula, Eli Bradley possesses agility, strength, speed, endurance, and reaction-time superior to that of normal Super-Soldiers like his grandfather and Captain America, but at a heavy physical and mental cost.
 After receiving a blood transfusion from his grandfather, Eli develops genuine Super-Soldier abilities, which include superhuman strength, stamina, speed, reflexes, agility, and senses.
 He also possesses a degree of resistance to injury that makes his skin bulletproof, as well as a healing factor.
 In Civil War #2, Eli appears to possess the full physical abilities of a Super-Soldier.
 He is able to outrun a helicopter, shrug off a hail of tranquilizer darts, jump 100 feet through the air, and survive a massive explosion.
-The Patriot carries a replica of Captain America's original, star-spangled, heater shield, similar to the unpainted one originally carried into battle by his grandfather Isaiah.
+The Patriot carries a replica of Captain America's shield, similar to the unpainted one originally carried into battle by his grandfather Isaiah.
 He also carries white metallic throwing stars patterned after those on the American flag.

 Rayshaun Lucas is an expert at hand-to-hand combat ever since he trained with an A.I. version of Black Widow.
 He also wields a shield created by the Tony Stark A.I. that triples as a glider and a drone.